(IIT JEE 2009)

 The values of internal energy and Molar enthalpy depend only on the state and not on the path.

 However work is a path function.
-It is something that we measure while a system changes its position form one state to another state and can have any value depending on the path that is taken by the system to reach the final state.
+It is something that we measure while a system changes its position from one state to another state and can have any value depending on the path that is taken by the system to reach the final state.

 1 and 4 are correct options.